Dual Spires: Production

 Additionally, Julee Cruise, who recorded the theme for Twin Peaks, recorded a slower, extended version of the Psych theme song, "I Know You Know" by series creator Steve Franks's band The Friendly Indians.
 The imagery that accompanies it is an almost shot-for-shot recreation of the Twin Peaks opening sequence, with a white horse that resembles the one in Sarah Palmer's vision before the attack on Maddy Ferguson.
 Later, during a bicycle chase scene, "Baby Did a Bad Bad Thing" by Chris Isaak is heard.
 Isaak portrayed Special Agent Chester Desmond in Twin Peaks: Fire Walk with Me.

+The creative team initially wanted Twin Peaks co-creator David Lynch to guest star as Mayor Douglas Fir, but eventually decided not to ask due to Roday Rodriguez's concern over what Lynch would think of the episode.
+According to Roday Rodriguez, Lynch's daughter Jennifer - who later directed several Psych episodes - once implied to him that her father had seen the episode and was "pleased" with it.